-Dundee Utd's 1983 title win remembered
+Clocks, bridies & Wee Jim's pyjamas - Utd's title win

 But there was still time for a twist.
 Iain Ferguson - who would score the winner for United when they came from behind to beat Barcelona at Camp Nou four years later - rifled past McAlpine before the break to haul Dundee back into the game and set United nerves jangling.

-"It really rattled us," says Bannon.
+"It really rattled us," Bannon says.
 "We got anxious and starting booting the ball rather than passing it."

 The game remained delicately poised.
 "Your deadliest enemies could stop you winning the league; can you imagine the pressure?
-You had to live in the town; if they had been able to do that, it would have become folklore," said Sturrock.
+You had to live in the town; if they had been able to do that, it would have become folklore," Sturrock said.

-Sturrock had been unable to train during the previous couple of months because of a pulled hamstring, but played every game during the run-in until the muscle finally ruptured that day.
+Sturrock had been unable to train during the previous couple of months because of a pulled hamstring but played every game during the run-in until the muscle finally ruptured that day.

 "It felt like another 90 minutes," he recalls of the half hour he spent watching from the bench.
-"Every time the ball went in the box you were cringing.
+"Every time the ball went in the box, you were cringing.
 I couldn't watch the last couple of minutes, it was so nervy."

 So much so that, even United's phlegmatic goalkeeper was panicking.
 "I kept shouting to the dugout 'how long to go?' because we were hanging on," says McAlpine, a penalty-taking, crossbar-swinging, cult hero.
 "The final few minutes seemed like an eternity."

 That it took until the last few moments of the campaign for such doubts to creep in were a consequence of United thinking their title hopes were over after losing 2-0 at Celtic Park in April.
-That defeat left them three points off the pace with another trip to Parkhead pending.
+That defeat left them three points off the pace with another trip to the east end of Glasgow pending.

 "At that point, I honestly believed the league was beyond us," McLean admitted.
 "In fact, it's a miracle that we've won this title.
 Twelve players - the 12 who played against Dundee at Dens - have achieved this tremendous success."